vprusso/nonlocal_games_seminar_talk/README.md

 Supplemental MATLAB scripts for the theory seminar talk on monogamy-of-entanglement games.

+## Talk Abstract

+Two-player one-round games have served to be an instrumental model in theoretical computer science.
+Likewise, nonlocal games consider this model when the players have access to an entangled quantum state.
+In this talk, I will consider a broader class of nonlocal games (extended-nonlocal games), where the referee shares an entangled state along with the players.
+We will pay particular attention to a type of extended nonlocal game called monogamy-of-entanglement games.
+Throughout the talk, there will be code examples to help us understand these games.
+The code will make use of MATLAB, and a particularly nice package called QETLAB, which is a library primarily written by Nathaniel Johnston (http://www.nathanieljohnston.com/) for studying quantum information.

 ## Dependencies

 1. [MATLAB](http://www.mathworks.com/products/matlab/) (free if UW student check IST Software Portal),